PnS2018/pns2018.github.com/session_03.md

 ---

 In above example, the input feature map is a 3D tensor, and respectively, the filter is also a 3D tensor.
-In ConvNets, every _convolution layer_ usually has $$K_{m}$$ filters, each filter can generate __one__ output feature map.
+In ConvNets, every _convolution layer_ usually has $$K_{m}$$ filters; each filter can generate __one__ output feature map.
 Hence, the filters of a convolution layer can be characterized as a 4D tensor `number of filters x number of channels x height of filters x width of filters`.
 The input feature map is then transformed from a 3D tensor to another 3D tensor.

 __Remark__: The number of channels/feature maps is also called the __depth__ of the layer input and output.

 __Remark__: We use "feature map" and "channel" interchangeably for describing the layer input and output.
 For filters, we only use the term "channel" for describing its depth.

 Additionally, there are two configurations for defining the convolution layer: _padding_ and _strides_.
 The padding operation pads additional rows and columns to each channel of the input feature maps.
 Usually, the operation pads a constant value such as 0.
-In some cases, one might appends values that are generated from some distribution.
-The strides describes how we slide the filters.
+In some cases, one might append values that are generated from some distribution.
+The stride describes how we slide the filters.
 When the stride is 1, then we move the filters one pixel at a time.
 When the stride is 2, then the filters jump two pixels at a time.
 The above example has a stride that is equal to two in both horizontal and vertical directions.
 A Keras example is as follows:

 ```python